 I’ve been designing boards for a long time; however when I began my career, the boards I designs were pretty simple.
 Most of them were small low speed designs with very few restrictions on them.
 Test boards and control panels, I cannot tell you how many simple 2 and 4 layer boards I have designed in my career.
 That being said, as my skills increased, so did the complexity of the boards that I designed.
-A particular high point for me was when I began working on dense multi-layer high speed designs.
+A particular high point for me was when I began working on dense multi-layer high speed board designs.

 High speed PCB designs have tighter signal integrity requirements, and constructing your board for them becomes part of the overall signal integrity equation.
-Not only is the selection of board materials important for impedance, dissipation and other signal characteristics, but the order and number of layers of those materials play a vital role as well.
+Not only is the selection of printed board board materials important for impedance, dissipation and other signal characteristics, but the order and number of layers of those materials play a vital role as well.

 Plan out your designs and routing.

 High speed signals are most often routed using either microstrip or stripline methodologies.
 These methods are designed so that a high speed signal running through a routed trace will have the correct physical structure for its return path.
 The physical structure requirements of these routing methods will have a great impact on your board stackup decisions.